 The stripped-down style of wireframing makes it a great tool to use early on in the conceptualisation phase, as it provides time to finalise your content architecture before diving into the details.
-Additionally, their simplicity is forgiving of mistakes and allows you to experiment before the prototype delivery phase.
+That’s why wireframing is a crucial step in the process of building a mobile app, for example.
+Additionally, its simplicity is forgiving of mistakes and allows you to experiment before the prototype delivery phase.

 Every decent design team has its own preferred workflow and version of this process, but there are typically three types of wireframes used in design production.
 They are:

 Low-fidelity wireframes are usually the first stage of the wireframing process and their primary focus is concerned with user flow.
 Their purpose is to define a page’s hierarchy and structure, and they are commonly presented as simple, hand-drawn sketches using various shapes to depict initial layout ideas.

 These are likely to include the menu, text blocks, and images.
 Stylistic details like colour and copy are left out as the primary goal for this stage is to narrow down the page structure and strategy.

 Visual style and appearance will be decided upon in a later process, with low-fidelity wireframes aiming to address various stakeholder goals, user interactions, and user needs.
 And because they are rough sketches they are very easy to adjust.
 Apart from a pen and paper, the most common tools to create these wireframes are Sketch and Balsamiq.